-Social Skills Groups & Social Thinking Groups
+Social Skills Groups and Social Thinking Groups

 Children's Colorado offers social skills group intervention to focus on social decision-making and social problem-solving.
 A variety of groups are held at various locations around the Denver metro area in winter/spring, summer and fall sessions.
-Groups are available for children ages 4 to 18; children ages 4 to 10 participate in “social skills group” co-led by both an occupational therapist and a speech language pathologist.
-Older children, ages 10-18, participate in a “social thinking group.”
+Groups are available for children ages 4 to 18; children ages 4 to 10 participate in "social skills group" co-led by both an occupational therapist and a speech language pathologist.
+Older children, ages 10-18, participate in a "social thinking group."
 Interested families should contact the intake coordinator discuss issues scheduling and insurance procedures.
 A downloadable Social Skills group form is available for parents (en Espanol) and referring therapists.
-A program flyer handout is also available for interested families.
+A program flyer (.pdf) is also available for interested families.
 For more information about the groups, call 720-777-0042.

 Children's Family Health Library

 The Anschutz Medical Campus location offers a Family Health Library to provide information in broad areas such as parenting, child development, and medical diagnosis in children.
 Please feel free to stop by and use this great resource.

 Provided by the American Academy of Audiology, this site offers information about hearing loss and the profession of audiology.

 A parent's guide to helping kids with learning difficulties.